NarendranathPanda/multithreading/README.md

   7. If the MyThread class doesn't override the run method then what will happen
      - Thread class run method will be called and there will be no output.
      -  If you don't overide the run method then the feature is misutilised
+  8. Overide the start method
+     - New Thread won't be created
+     - It will be an ordinary method call
+     - it is not recomended to override start method
+     -  if the super.start() is called then it will create another thread .